aweymo/tut_test_2/index.md

 __Add your workshop abstract here!__

-<p style="text-align: right; color: #ff2600ff;">Learn how to create a super quick easy website for a workshop by writing a few markdown files!</p>
+<p style="text-align: left; color: #ff2600ff;">Learn how to create a super quick easy website for a workshop by writing a few markdown files!</p>

 {% include toc.html %}